jenkinsci/remoting-kafka-plugin/README.md

     - Connection URL: kafka:9092

-    5.2.
-Create an agent named test2 with Kafka option.
+    5.2a.
+Create an agent named test with Kafka option.

+    5.2b.
+Or you can create your own custom agent name with the following command (see help or check agent/run.sh to see an example):

+        docker-compose run remoting-kafka-agent --help

     5.3.
 Execute jobs to see how it works in the remote agent over Kafka.